-While the polesitter has won two of the five races held so far in Azerbaijan, there are two grid slots which have never failed to score.
+While the polesitter has won only two of the six races held so far in Azerbaijan, 2nd and 8th are the only grid slots yet to record a retirement.
 Here’s everything you need to know about the history of each grid slot at the Baku City Circuit!

 THE STATS IN BRIEF

 - Polesitter has won twice

 - 1st and 8th have never failed to score